Explore All Topics

 • Professional fees

-• Other amounts your child received in exchange for personal services
+• Other amounts your child received in exchange for professional services

 • Ordinary and qualified dividends